Temporal bandwidth of consecutive polariton condensation

-The microscopic model developed here, describes the dynamics of the lower polariton branch (LPB) modes in a system with exciton-vibron optomechanical interactions, under pumping of a hot exciton reservoir tuned at one vibron above the ground state of the LPB to allow for resonant vibron-mediated energy relaxation.
-The governing Lindblad equation for the full density matrix $\hat{\rho}$ of the polaritons and vibrons is $\frac{d\hat{\rho}}{dt}=\frac{i}{\hbar}\left[\hat{\rho},\hat{H}_T\right]+\hat{L}_T(\hat{\rho})$. $\hat{H}_T$ is the hamiltonian that includes the cavity-semiconductor coupling and exciton-vibron optomechanical interactions. $\hat{L}_T(\hat{\rho})$ is the Lindblad-type superoperator describing radiative losses, cooling of the hot exciton reservoir, the pumping and thermalization processes which result from interactions of the LPB modes with the thermal bath of low energy molecular vibrations.
-By calculating the trace of multiplication of the density matrix with number-particle operators and by adiabatically excluding the vibron subsystem we arrive at the following system of coupled N+1 rate equations for occupancies of N LPB modes, $n_i$ (including the ground state), and the hot exciton reservoir $n_{\rm hot}$:
+We begin with a microscopic model that describes the dynamics of the lower polariton branch (LPB) modes in a system with exciton-vibron optomechanical interactions, under pumping of a hot exciton reservoir tuned at one vibron above the ground state of the LPB to allow for resonant vibron-mediated energy relaxation.
+The governing Lindblad equation for the full density matrix $\hat{\rho}$ of the polaritons and vibrons is $\frac{d\hat{\rho}}{dt}=\frac{i}{\hbar}\left[\hat{\rho},\hat{H}_T\right]+\hat{L}_T(\hat{\rho})$. $\hat{H}_T$ is the Hamiltonian that includes the exciton-photon coupling and exciton-vibron optomechanical interactions. $\hat{L}_T(\hat{\rho})$ is the Lindblad-type superoperator describing radiative losses, cooling of the hot exciton reservoir, the pumping and thermalization processes which result from interactions of the LPB modes with the thermal bath of low energy molecular vibrations.
+By calculating the trace of multiplication of the density matrix with number-particle operators and by adiabatically excluding the vibron subsystem we arrive at the following system of coupled $N+1$ rate equations for the occupancy $n_i$ of $N$ LPB modes and the hot exciton reservoir, $n_{\rm hot}$:

 where $\gamma_{\rm hot} \equiv 1/ \tau_{\rm hot}$ is the cooling rate of non-resonantly injected hot excitons towards a dark, i.e. inactive exciton reservoir.
-The LPB decay rates, $\gamma_i$, account for the microcavity radiative losses, exciton decoherence, and for ballistic losses that increase linearly with the absolute value of the in-plane momentum of the mode. $G_i$ is the single-vibron transition rate stemming from exciton-vibron interactions, $\gamma_{\rm therm}$ is the inter-mode thermalization rate, and $D_i$ is the density of states for each mode, appearing from the discretization of the model (see Supplementary Information (SI), section I, for further information \cite{SI_references}).
+The LPB decay rates, $\gamma_i$, account for the microcavity radiative losses and exciton decoherence. $G_i$ is the single-vibron transition rate stemming from exciton-vibron interactions, $\gamma_{\rm therm}$ is the inter-mode thermalization rate, and $D_i$ is the number of single particle modes in each of the $N$ rings in the k-space, appearing from the discretization of the model.
+However, for the parameters of the system that have been fixed in previous experiments \cite{Zasedatelev2021, Putintsev2024, Sannikov2024}, the model is almost k-independent within the small region of interest in the vicinity of $|\rm\textbf{k}|=0$, i.e. the thermalization processes are slow, resonant exciton-vibron scattering dominates, and $G_i$ and $\gamma_i$ depend weakly on $|\rm\textbf{k}|$, which make the two-mode approximation of the system valid (see Supplementary Information (SI), section I, for further information \cite{SI_references}).